Consistent123: One Image to Highly Consistent 3D Asset Using Case-Aware Diffusion Priors: Experiments

 \subsection{Comparison with State-of-the-art}

 \textbf{Datasets.} We consider a classic benchmark, RealFusion15, released by RealFusion~\citep{realfusion}.
 RealFusion15 consists of 15 images featuring a variety of subjects.
 In addition, we introduced a C10 dataset consisting of 100 images collected from 10 categories which covers a wider range of items.
 These 10 categories broadly encompass common objects found in daily life, including fruits, balls, furniture, scenes, flora and fauna, food, transportation, clothing and footwear, cartoon characters, and artwork.
 Thus, the results on C10 can serve as an effective evaluation of the method's generalization ability.
+As Zero-1-to-3~\citep{zero1to3}, we randomly select 20 scans from Google Scanned Objects(GSO)~\citep{downs2022google}, whose 3D ground truths are used for quantitative evaluation.

-\textbf{Baselines and metrics.} We evaluate Consistent123 against state-of-the-art baselines, including RealFusion~\citep{realfusion}, Make-it-3D~\citep{makeit3d}, Zero-1-to-3~\citep{zero1to3}, and Magic123~\citep{magic123}, on both the RealFusion15 and C10 datasets.
+\textbf{Baselines and metrics.} We evaluate Consistent123 against state-of-the-art baselines, including Shap-E~\citep{jun2023shap}, RealFusion~\citep{realfusion}, Make-it-3D~\citep{makeit3d}, Zero-1-to-3~\citep{zero1to3}, One-2-3-45~\citep{liu2023one} and Magic123~\citep{magic123}, on both the RealFusion15 and C10 datasets.
 Like Magic123, we use an improved implementation~\citep{stable-dreamfusion} of Zero-1-to-3, and the original released code for other works.
 For quantitative evaluation, we adopt three metrics, namely CLIP-similarity~\citep{radford2021learning}, PSNR and LPIPS~\citep{zhang2018unreasonable}.
-CLIP-similarity quantifies the average CLIP distance between the rendered image and the reference image, serving as a measure of 3D consistency by assessing appearance similarity across novel views and the reference view.
+CLIP-similarity quantifies the average CLIP distance between the rendered image and the reference view, serving as a measure of 3D consistency by assessing appearance similarity across novel views and the reference view.
 PSNR and LPIPS assess the reconstruction quality and perceptual similarity at the reference view.

-\textbf{Quantitative comparison.} As demonstrated in Table~\ref{quantitative}, on the RealFusion15 dataset, Consistent123 attains the most favorable results in the CLIP-Similarity metric which gain an increment of \textbf{11.2\%} compared to the original SOTA, signifying that our method yields the most consistent 3D models.
-Regarding reference view reconstruction, Consistent123 performs comparably to Magic123 and Zero-1-to-3, and significantly outperforms RealFusion and Make-it-3D.
-On the C10 dataset, encompassing images from 10 distinct categories, Consistent123 outpaces its counterparts by a substantial margin across all evaluation metrics.
-Moreover, there is a notable enhancement in CLIP-Similarity, accompanied by an improvement of \textbf{2.972} in PSNR and \textbf{0.066} in LPIPS metrics when compared to the previously top-performing model, which underscore robust generalization capability of Consistent123 across diverse object categories.
+On GSO, we measure Chamfer Distance(CD), volumetric IoU, multi-view PSNR, and multi-view LPIPS.

 \textbf{Qualitative comparison.} We present a comprehensive set of qualitative results featuring 14 images drawn from the RealFusion15 and C10 datasets in Fig~\ref{qualitative}.
 In contrast to our method, RealFusion often yields flat 3D results with colors and shapes that exhibit little resemblance to the input image.
 Make-it-3D displays competitive texture quality but grapples with a prominent issue of multi-face.
 For instance, when reconstructing objects like teddy bears and Spongeboy, it introduces facial features at different novel views, which should only appear in the reference view.
 Zero-1-to-3 and Magic123 produce visually plausible structures, but the consistency of texture among all views, especially in side views, is poor.
 For example, in the cases of fish and rugby, their textures fail to achieve a smooth transition when observed from the side view.
 In contrast, our methodology excels in generating 3D models that not only exhibit semantic consistency with the input image but also maintain a high degree of consistency in terms of both texture and geometry across all views.